Life Lesson #1: Don’t make it a big deal.

 In my head I wasn’t running a marathon.
 I was just going for a run.

-Alec Kassin is a chronic pain coach and founding partner of Changing Work.
+Alec Kassin is a chronic pain coach for Tension Myositis Syndrome sufferers and founding partner of Changing Work.

 If you’ve been suffering with chronic pain and are serious about overcoming it once and for all, I have limited slots available in my 1:1 coaching program.
 If you have any questions about my story or just want to say hello, you can message me or set up a free consultation with me here.